 WHO AM I?

 I’ve never really stayed in one spot for too long.
 Instead of getting comfortable in routines, I seek out new experiences and opportunities.
 I didn’t really fit in in my hometown, so I sought out a new life at the North Carolina School of Science and Math.
-It was great, but it still didn’t feel right.
-So I kept looking and ended up studying Interactive Multimedia in UNC’s Hussman School of Journalism and Media, finally finding somewhere I could be challenged in the right way.
+The new environment was great, but the subject matter just wasn’t me at the end of the day.
+I kept looking, eventually stumbling upon my love for visual communications and design at the UNC-Chapel Hill Hussman School of Journalism and Media.

-Since finding “my place”, I still challenged myself to seek out new things.
+I found my path, but I still challenged myself to seek out new things.
 New knowledge, new opportunities, and new skills.
 I explored my interests in the classroom and out.
-Although I was only required to take IM classes, I also tried photojournalism, graphic design, motion graphics, and a handful of other great opportunities offered by the Hussman School.
-In my free time, I pursued my interest in music by beginning a music review series, while also tying in that interest into my classwork and professional work.
+When I finished my major requirements, I decided to spend that extra time pursuing new skills and talents from motion graphics to photography.
+I pursued my interest in music by beginning a music review series and blog, tying my love for music into my classwork and portfolio in a new way.
 By always being on the lookout for the next great new adventure, I stay motivated and excited to see what life has to offer.